openebs-archive/openebs-docs/docs/prerequisites.md

 sidebar_label: Prerequisites
 ---

-The basic requirement for installing OpenEBS is a k8s installedenvironment.
-This section will help you to understand the pre-requisites forthe OpenEBS installation in a k8s environment.
+This section will help you to understand the pre-requisites for the OpenEBS installation in a kubernetes installed environment.

-Since OpenEBS is delivered through containers, OpenEBS hosts can be run on any operating system with container engine.
-The clients can be configured to consume the OpenEBS storage via Network(iSCSI).
+The minimum requirements for the OpenEBS installation are

+1. k8s cluster
+2. Each k8s Node should have open-iscsi package installed on it.

 #### **Preparing Software**

 OpenEBS is a software-only solution that can be installed using the released binaries or built and installed directly from source.

+Currently supported cloud platforms are AWS,Azure,GKE,OpenShift and BareMetals.
+Once you create k8s cluster on any of these supported platform, you are ready to install OpenEBS on it.

+#### **Consuming OpenEBS**

+To consume OpenEBS volume on k8s hosts, install open-iscsi initiator packages depends on your host OS.
 You can get the minimum requirement needed on the various host system for the OpenEBS installation from here

 *System Configuration*

-You can install on any of virtual-machines/baremetal/cloudinstances with hosts like Centos7, Ubuntu 16.04 and above with with minimum4 vCPUs, 4G RAM and 16GB hard disk.
+Centos7, Ubuntu 16.04 and above with with minimum 4vCPUs, 4G RAM and 16GB hard disk.